 The relationship between the oncologist and person is usually very strong with the oncologist often the main health professional involved.
 It can be difficult for the oncologist to move from a curative role to that of a counsellor when a person is requiring palliative care.
 Discussions are often started by the oncologist who guides the process.
 Clinical factors such as disease response and progression as well as the burden of side effects are the main considerations to begin the discussions to withdraw treatment.
 The review by Clarke et al. states that the patient-doctor relationship was a key part of decision-making concerning the withdrawal of anticancer drugs towards the end of life.
 This adds growing support to the body of knowledge on the importance of ‘trust’ and ‘rapport’ in shared healthcare decision-making.

-Of the twelve systematic reviews, four focussed on deprescribing.
-[2,11-13] The Australian Government Department of Health has developed guiding principles for medication management in residential aged care facilities; these lack discussion on deprescribing.
+The Australian Government Department of Health and Aged Care has developed guiding principles for medication management in residential aged care facilities; these lack discussion on deprescribing.

 It is wise to approach deprescribing as a shared decision between a person and health care providers, and to address any concerns people or carers may have related to the deprescribing process.
 [1,4] Deprescribing in older people with limited life expectancy may be complicated by the prevalence of cognitive impairment, involvement of family in any discussions remains important.
 [4,7] The use of multiple medications increases a patient’s risk of drug–drug interactions and adverse drug reactions and is an indicator of increased mortality risk among elderly people.
 Advance care planning can provide opportunities to discuss deprescribing.
 [1,4]

-There is one specific elderly population deprescribing tool developed in Ireland, is specific for deprescribing for frail older people at the end of life: STOPPFrail (Screening Tool of Older Persons Prescriptions in Frail adults with limited life expectancy).
-STOPPFrail is a list of potentially inappropriate prescribing indicators designed to assist physicians with stopping such medications in older patients (≥65 years) who meet ALL the criteria listed below: (1) End-stage irreversible pathology (2) Poor one year survival prognosis (3) Severe functional impairment or severe cognitive impairment or both (4) Symptom control is the priority rather than prevention of disease progression.
-This tool can be used with elderly people in any healthcare situation.
+One tool, developed in Ireland, is specific for deprescribing for frail older people at the end of life: STOPPFrail (Screening Tool of Older Persons Prescriptions in Frail adults with limited life expectancy).
+STOPPFrail is a list of indicators of potentially inappropriate prescribing designed to assist physicians with stopping such medications in older patients (≥65 years) who meet ALL the following criteria :

 - Among palliative specialists, there are some significant knowledge gaps about the law on withholding and withdrawing life sustaining treatment from adults who lack decision-making capacity.
 Steps should be taken to improve doctors’ legal knowledge in this area and to harmonise the law across Australia.